JuhiBhardwaj22/react-machine-coding-round/react-high-order-component/README.md

 Hoc:-
 It receives a component, applies some additional logic and then return that component with those new functionality.

-When to use:--
+When to use Home:--

--> When we want to apply same logic to multiple components -> When we want to make the component customisable.
+-> When we want to apply same logic to multiple components.

+-> When we want to make the component customisable.